ErikDombi/DotRiftPeek/README.md

 # DotRiftPeek
-A C# Application for Exploring League of Legends Endpoints
+A C# Application for Exploring League of Legends Endpoints, Modernized